-A car accident or slip and fall accident can change a person’s life for the worse.
+A slip and fall accident can change a person’s life for the worse.
 That is why one of the most common personal injury questions is “How long will it take for the case to reach a settlement?”
 Every case is unique, so it is not possible to provide an exact answer to that question.

 A personal injury attorney will analyze your case and provide you with the appropriate time frame.